-As a result, we have the following theorem \begin{theorem} We use the same notation as in Theorem \ref{lem: lower bound}.
-Let $\mu$ be a Borel measure absolutely continuous with respect to the Lebesgue masure on $\mathbb{R}^d$.
-Let $\rho$ be the Radon-Nikodym deriative of $\mu$.
-Assume that $\rho$ satisfies $\mathop{\rm ess.inf}_{\Delta(p; \mathbf{r})}(\rho) > 0$, Let
+As a result, we have the following theorem. \begin{theorem} We use the same notation as in Lemma \ref{lem: lower bound}.
+Let $\mu$ be a finite positive Borel measure absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^d$.
+Let $\rho$ be the Radon--Nikodym derivative of $\mu$.
+Assume that $\rho$ satisfies $\mathop{\rm ess.inf}_{\Delta(p, \mathbf{r})}(\rho) > 0$.
+Let

 Then, we have

 \end{theorem} \begin{proof} The first inequality follows from $\int h \, {\rm d}\mu_{\Delta(p, \mathbf{r})} \lesssim \int h \,{\rm d}\mu$ for any non-negative measurable function $h$ on $\mathbb{R}^d$.
 The second inequality follows from Lemma \ref{lem: lower bound} with Theorem \ref{thm: asymptotic formula of smallest eigenvalues}. \end{proof}